 3. I want to know what POV your book is written in.

 4. Email me your pitch @gmail.com (authorchristopherdschmitz).
 Please note that I cannot review every book, but I do try to do a 2-3 each month.
 When you pitch me you understand that you will be put on my occasional mailing list.
-You will receive a confirmation email after pitching me to this effect.
+You may or may not receive a confirmation email after pitching me to this effect.
 It sometimes takes a week or so to respond to messages.

 5. Submitting authors/agents ought to follow my profiles on Facebook, Goodreads, Wattpad, and Twitter.
 While not hard and fast requirements for me to read your book, it will absolutely increase your odds of me picking your book.
-We all play favorites and this helps increase those odds (I also do review trades for indie authors–it guarantees a read in the genres I prefer–email me for details on that).
+We all play favorites and this helps increase those odds.

 Genres I review: